openedx/edx-documentation/en_us/data/source/internal_data_formats/tracking_logs.rst

    * - ``old_note_text``
      - string
      - The text of the note before the learner edited it.
-Notes are truncated at 300 characters.
+Notes are truncated at 8333 characters.
    * - ``old_tags``
      - array of strings
      - Content of the array of tags before the learner edited it.
 Text is truncated at 8333 characters.
 If the text is truncated, only complete tag names appear in the array.
-If the learner has not specified tags, the array is empty.
+If the learner did not specify tags, the array is empty.

 ``edx.course.student_notes.notes_page_viewed``